Perspective | Harris’s self-evident truth

 Harris’s words were blunt and unembellished, as they so often were when she was a senator interrogating a witness.
 She didn’t mention thoughts and prayers, because as much as the vice president might sit and ponder the pain of those who lost loved ones and aim to lift these survivors up to God, the government is not church, and it will not be there to hold anyone’s hand in the lonely quiet of extended mourning.
 Thoughts and prayers have been given and received — year after year after year — and nothing much has changed.

 Instead, when Harris stepped to the lectern at Emory University, she did so with a tone that sounded often angry, sometimes sad and occasionally exasperated.
-She laid out the facts of what happened in Atlanta and the surrounding community with clear-eyed specificity.
+She laid out what happened in Atlanta and the surrounding community with clear-eyed specificity.

 “Whatever the killer’s motive, these facts are clear: Six out of the eight people killed on Tuesday night were of Asian descent.
 Seven were women.
 The shootings took place in businesses owned by Asian Americans,” Harris said.
 “The shootings took place as violent hate crimes and discrimination against Asian Americans has risen dramatically over the last year and more.”